crev-dev/rblake2sum/README.md

 6e4a518652881f356d863ae034e7508648455536e5393824b5cc96232786a4733ffb9c3cdd62bda4741ca0bfe60a181f6ae47959ceb0493716699e9b28f686ac a
 ```

-Name of the files or directories in the path, is a part of its content.
+The name of the files or directories in the path is a part of its content.

 In the simplest case, a `rblake2sum` of a file is like a normal `b2sum` of the content, except